All Episodes

 He was a questionable conservative, but he was inarticulate.

-And what we need is a leader in the house, not a politician, but someone who can stop this fundamental transportation and uh transfer transformation, excuse me.
+And what we need is a leader in the House, not a politician, but someone who can stop this fundamental transportation and transformation, excuse me, and do it articulately.

-Uh we don't need a politician, we don't need uh someone who's gonna waffle and stick to their their talking points.
+We don't need someone who's going to waffle and stick to their talking points.

-The house controls the budget or used to until Rainer, you know, rolled over.
+The House controls the budget, or it used to, until Boehner rolled over.

-So I've got the two remaining candidates, uh, you know, Chaffetz and Webster, uh I I listened to both of them this weekend on the news shows, and they both have a couple talking points, which I won't repeat here.
+So of the two remaining candidates, Chaffetz and Webster, I listened to both of them this weekend on the news shows, and they both have a couple talking points, which I won't repeat here.

-That neither of them said, we're gonna stop the fundamental transformation.
+But they stuck to those talking points like politicians that neither of them said, we're going to stop the fundamental transformation.

-Neither of them said, we're gonna do what the people sent us to Washington to do to defund Obamacare to stop the uh uh unconstitutional uh uh amnesty policy.
+Neither of them said, we're going to do what the people sent us to Washington to do to defund Obamacare, to stop the unconstitutional amnesty policy.

 Neither of them would say that.

-What they said was, you know, we're gonna bring the Republicans together, and uh he's a fresh face, you know, chain he is a fresh face, okay, that's great.
+What they said was, you know, we're going to bring the Republicans together, and he's a fresh face, you know, Chaffetz.

-But what we need is somebody with some uh cajones to stand up and and actually say, I'm gonna stop Obama.
+But what we need is somebody with some cojones to stand up and actually say, I'm going to stop Obama.

-And that's what conservatives and I think most Americans would run there.
+And that's what conservatives and I think most Americans look around there on.

-Someone like uh Tree Dowdy or Louis Gilbert, I mean I could give you half a dozen things that would be better than and than uh who than either of the candidates that remain, and certainly Mr. McCarthy.
+It would be better than either of the candidates that remain, and certainly Mr. McCarthy.

-Yeah, well you what you don't want is is a sort of uh guy like Boehner, who was a parliamentary operator, which meant he'd just explain why nothing could be done.
+Yeah, well, what you don't want is a sort of guy like Boehner who was a parliamentary operator, which meant he'd just explain why nothing could be done.

 I mean, that's the thing.

-You don't want a guy who's effectively uh the house equivalent of a DMV clerk um who says uh no, sorry, we can't do we can't give you a license because you've only uh brought three copies of the green form and you're supposed to have four copies of the blue form, but come back uh in uh two years' time with four copies of the blue form.
+You don't want a guy who's effectively the House equivalent of a DMV clerk who says, oh, no, sorry, we can't give you a license because you've only brought three copies of the green form and you're supposed to have four copies of the blue form, but come back in two years' time with four copies of the blue form.

-And that that's basically how Boehner uh uh uh ran it, and that's how McCarthy would have run it.
+And that's basically how Boehner ran it, and that's how McCarthy would have run it.

-So you you like the idea of Trey Gowdy or Louis Gomot or someone who's actually willing to move the ball down into the Democrats half of the field, Courtney.
+So you like the idea of Trey Gowdy or Louis Gomeut or someone who's actually willing to move the ball down into the Democrats' half of the field, Courtney.

 Right.

-There's no difference, you know, between Sanders and and Clinton or uh, you know, as far as I'm concerned, Boehner or McCarthy, uh they've got their talking points and they stick with it.
+There's no difference between Sanders and Clinton or as far as I'm concerned, Boehner or McCarthy.

-But they're unwilling to have an intellectually honest discussion and say, Look, uh I'm gonna you know you elected me to defund um the you know the the illegal amnesty program.
+They've got their talking points and they stick with it, but they're unwilling to have an intellectually honest discussion and say, look, you elected me to defund the illegal amnesty program.

-And if the government shuts down, we'll you know we'll let the chips fall where they may.
+And if the government shuts down, we'll let the chips fall where they may.

-I mean it's not you know, it it it it might be ugly, but you know what, uh people are behind us, and and then what they risk is when they go to Washington and like Mr. McConnell with his marble mouth uh lunacy about well, we're not gonna shut the government down.
+And what their risk is when they go to Washington and like Mr. McConnell with his marble mouth lunacy about, well, we're not going to shut the government down.

 We elected you to pull out Obamacare by the roots like you said you would.

-Yeah, I we we got we got we're coming up we're coming up against the hard break, Courtney.
+Yeah, we're coming up against the hard break, Courtney.

-I said, and it's a cruel line about uh uh about Boehner, you know, that he he he folds so well he should be the White House valet.
+I said, and it's a cruel line about Boehner, you know, that he folds so well, he should be the White House valid.

 Hey, thanks for all your good wishes to Rush.

-And I regard I regard Russia's the ultimate cis American, and I'm really more of just a trans-American, sort of dilettanteing it around and trying to pull it off here for three hours.
+And I'm really more of just a trans-American, sort of dilettanteing it around and trying to pull it off here for three hours.

-But the real deal is gonna be returning with open line Friday, live tomorrow.
+But the real deal is going to be returning with Open Line Friday live tomorrow.

 Export Selection